adap/flower/examples/quickstart_pandas/README.md

 If you don't see any errors you're good to go!

-# Run Federated Learning with Pandas and Flower
+# Run Federated Analytics with Pandas and Flower

 Afterwards you are ready to start the Flower server as well as the clients.
 You can simply start the server in a terminal as follows: